usaid-cs/yesterday-i-learned/random.md

 - DDR4 RAM is not backwards compatible with DDR3 slots.
 - _Baguettes_ can translate to chopsticks.
 So, baguettes might just mean tiny sticks (bâton being the big stick).
 Interestingly, [it is the dough, not the shape](https://en.wikipedia.org/wiki/Baguette), that is defined in French law.
 - Charisma is essentially the ability to tell good stories.
-- Quirrell stuttered because he was tormented by the back of his head.
 - [Apparently](http://www.beyondhogwarts.com/harry-potter/articles/doing-the-math-how-many-kids-are-at-hogwarts.html), there are only ~280 students in Hogwarts at any time.
 - The [Beaufort scale](https://en.wikipedia.org/wiki/Beaufort_scale) is how tall the waves are given a certain wind speed.
 If the waves are 9ft tall, then the Beaufort scale is 9ft.
 - [Women always scream, often while doing nothing, it is a global phenomenon](https://www.reddit.com/r/videos/comments/4ju3ip/still_one_of_the_eeriest_videos_ive_seen_the/d39un1a).